 The recreation opportunities here are as diverse as the landscape.
 The Douglas-fir clad peaks attract hikers, hunters, campers and mushroom collectors, while the coast beckons to surfers, anglers, beachcombers and abalone divers to name a few.

-The King Range contains over 70 miles of hiking trails spanning from the beach to the highest peaks.
-Hiking Suggestions.
+- The King Range contains over 80 miles of hiking trails spanning from the beach to the highest peaks.

 Transportation: The BLM has a list of individuals and/or organizations that have been issued a special recreation use permit for the purpose of transporting people on public land in the King Range National Conservation Area.
-Follow this link: King Range Shuttle Service
+Follow this link: Trip Planning & Shuttle Service